Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 Conformal geometry algebra has its name conformal from the fact that transformations are angle preserving.

 "Normal" rotations in linear algebra are done by matrix multiplications, as used in robotics to calculate the effect of angle changes e.g. by L=T2 * T1 .

-A second method is possible, using reflections and multiple reflections by sandwitching, e.g. by L=Ro~R, which means an object o is processed from two sides with R and ~R. The R operator is called versor or spinor.
+A second method is possible, using reflections and multiple reflections by sandwitching, e.g. by L=Ro~R, which means an object is pre- and postprocessed with R and ~R. The R operator is called versor or spinor.
 One reflection is a reflection, but two reflections are a rotation.
 Versors can be combined.
 To avoid scaling effects, the versors should be normed.

 Overview of sandwitching transformations: